spatie/css-styleguide/README.md

 - Use `js-hook` to initiate handlers
 - `js-class`comes first
 - Use `data-attributes` only for data storage or configuration storage
-- Has no effect on styling
+- Has no effect on styling whatsoever

 ## Code Style Tools